-Anonymous asked: Where can I see back issue of the magazine from the 60's and 70's
+Anonymous said: Where can I see back issue of the magazine from the 60's and 70's

 You can view archival covers of the magazine from the ’60s and ’70s in our covers section.
 However, we don’t currently have all the features from those decades available on our site.
 We do hope to add them to our site as soon as possible, but it will be a gradual process.
 Hope that helps!